Ibrahim al-Marashi: Early life

 Marashi is a second-generation American, who was born in Baltimore, Maryland, spent five years in the UAE, but spent most of his childhood being raised in the city of Monterey, California.
-His paternal grandfather originated from Ottoman Iraq and took part in the 1920 Iraqi revolt against British rule following the First World War.
-After the suppression of the uprising, he fled the Najaf and resettled in Zanzibar.
+His paternal grandfather, Sayyid Hassan al-Marashi, originated from Ottoman Iraq and took part in the 1920 Iraqi revolt against British rule following the First World War.
+After the suppression of the uprising, he fled Najaf and resettled in Zanzibar.

 Marashi's parents were both immigrants to the United States from the Middle East.
 His mother, Dr. Sabah Al-Marashi, was of mixed Iraqi and Lebanese heritage, and his father, Dr. Murtadha Al-Marashi, was born in Zanzibar.
 His father migrated to Iraq in the 60's to attend medical school in Baghdad, and would often visit his relatives in Najaf.
 But when Saddam Hussein rose to power in the 1970's, Marashi's father left, and did not return to Iraq during Hussein's entire tenure in office.
-Both of Marashi’s parents were physicians who emigrated to the United States during the 1960s and 1970s, part of the wider “brain drain” movement in which professionals from the Middle East and other regions sought opportunities abroad.
+Both of Marashi's parents were physicians who emigrated to the United States during the 1960s and 1970s, part of the wider "brain drain" movement in which professionals from the Middle East and other regions sought opportunities abroad.
 His mother was a diabetes specialist, and his father was a neurologist.

 Growing up in the United States, Marashi was a senior in high school during the Iraqi invasion of Kuwait.
 Marashi was encouraged by his parents to pursue careers in medicine, engineering, or law, but he chose instead to study history.
-Marashi earned a bachelor’s degree in 1995 in Middle Eastern history from the University of California at Los Angeles.
+Marashi earned a bachelor's degree in 1995 in Middle Eastern history from the University of California at Los Angeles.

 After graduating from UCLA, Marashi desired to enter into the political landscape of Washington, D.C..
 He lived in that city for two years while earning his master's degree in political science from Georgetown University, obtaining the degree in 1997.
 He came to not enjoy the city or its political atmosphere, opting for service in the Middle East.

 At some point, for a brief time, he worked with the Center for Middle Eastern Studies at Harvard University, where it was his job to classify captured Iraqi state documents.
 He also worked as a researcher on Iran-Iraq affairs at the Department of State, where he was stationed at the US Consulate in Jeddah for some time.
 He also worked as a researcher for the Congressional Research Service and National Defense University.

 In 2002, Marashi accepted a research associate position at the Center for Nonproliferation Studies, a research center at the Monterey Institute of International Studies (before it was acquired by Middlebury College).
 His duties here focused on the research of CBRN weapons and missile technologies in the Middle East, primarily in Iraq and Iran.
 While living in Monterey during this time, he also became a lecturer at the Naval Postgraduate School.